Alcohol and Melatonin: Can You Take Them Together?

 Mood and mental health

-For people with anxiety, depression, or PTSD, alcohol-induced REM suppression worsens emotional regulation and the fragmented sleep can trigger or amplify next-day anxiety.
+For people managing anxiety, depression, or PTSD, alcohol-induced REM suppression works against emotional regulation, and fragmented sleep can amplify next-day anxiety.

 What should you do?